Art rock: 1980s–1990s

-During the 1980s, bands such as Talk Talk developed a new style of art rock music that differed from the 1970s style.
+During the 1980s, Talk Talk was described as "art-rock pioneers" by the Quietus.
 At the time, many of the original art rock artists of the 1970s had abandoned their experimental sound.
 Writing in 1981, journalist Roy Trakin stated: "Of course, these stalwarts can still fill Madison Square Garden and sell a great many records, as they always have, but their days of adventurous risk-taking and musical innovation are long gone – replaced by the smug satisfaction of commercial success."